Tobin Heath: Manchester United (2020–2021)

 On September 9, 2020, Manchester United of the FA Women's Super League announced it had signed Heath, along with her national teammate Christen Press, to one-year contracts.
 She made her debut on October 4 as a 70th minute substitute in a 3–0 victory over Brighton & Hove Albion, registering an assist.
 She scored her first goal for the club on October 18 as part of a 4–2 WSL victory away to West Ham United.
 On November 14, Heath scored her first Manchester derby goal in a 2–2 league draw with Manchester City, helping start United's comeback from 0–2 down.
 On December 11, 2020, Heath was named WSL Player of the Month for November.

 On December 17, 2020, Heath, was named to FIFA FIFPro Women's World11 at The Best FIFA Football Awards 2020.

-Having been sidelined by an ankle injury since January 2021, it was announced in April that Heath had since suffered a further knee injury and had returned to the United States to try and rehab in time for the summer's Olympic Games, prematurely ending her debut season with United.
+Having been sidelined by an ankle injury since January 2021, Heath, it was announced in April, had since suffered a further knee injury and had returned to the United States to try and rehab in time for the summer's Olympic Games, prematurely ending her debut season with United.
 On June 24, the club announced Heath would leave upon the expiry of her contract at the end of the month.